Venezuela's opposition candidate Gonzalez Urrutia: from placeholder to pointman

 He has written several books on Venezuela and is an avid reader of political texts.
 Samuel P Huntington's "Clash of Civilizations" and Henry Kissinger's "On China" are among the titles on his bookshelf at home.

-On the campaign, Gonzalez Urrutia has stuck to a moderate political discourse, making frequent calls for reconciliation and even alluding to possible amnesties in case of a political transition.
+On the campaign, Gonzalez Urrutia has stuck to a moderate political discourse, making calls for reconciliation.

 As president, he told AFP, he would work to "bring Venezuelans together the return of political exiles" followed by "the recovery of the economy and of democracy."

-The opposition, the candidate said, was "prepared for all scenarios" in the July 28 vote against the backdrop of a regime that views challengers "not as adversaries, but enemies."
+The opposition, the candidate said, was "prepared for all scenarios" in the election aftermath against the backdrop of a regime that views challengers "not as adversaries, but enemies."

 This article was generated from an automated news agency feed without modifications to text.